 Youth 4 Global Goals

 As AIESEC we’re take action.
 We’ve partnered with the United Nations to help them achieve the Sustainable Development Goals (SDGs): 17 Global Goals to end to extreme poverty, inequality and climate change by 2030.
 Youth 4 Global Goals is an AIESEC Initiative through which we aim to mobilize youth towards the implementation of the Sustainable Development Goals.
-Our initiative aims to educate youth about the SDGs and provide practical volunteering opportunities to unleash their potential while being an active world citizen.
+Our initiative aims to educate youth about the SDGs and provide practical volunteering opportunities to unleash their potential while being active world citizens.

 Life below water